mennolui/wp-foyer/README.txt

 Introduces the Post slide format and the Manual text slide format.
 Displays title, date and content of a post, and optionally the featured image.
 The Manual text slide format displays your text: pre-title, title, subtitle, content.
 Also, slides that generate multiple slides (like the PDF slide format) are now called..
 Magic slide stacks!
 The channel admin is improved by displaying title and properties of each slide.

+Enhancements:

+* Added a new option to enable sound for a video background (1.5.1).
+* Video backgrounds no longer play when previewed while editing a Channel (1.5.1).
+* Displayed the slide background, next to the slide format, on the slides admin page (1.5.1).
+* Tweaked some translatable strings to make translation easier (1.5.1).

+Bug fixes:

+* Fixed an issue where YouTube videos stopped playing after 5 minutes when page caching was enabled (1.5.1).
+Thanks [Heinz](https://wordpress.org/support/users/wp_hela/) for troubleshooting!

 = 1.4 =
 Release Date: February 14, 2018